NUKnightLab/TimelineJS-Wordpress-Plugin/readme.txt

 == Changelog ==
+If you find this changelog out of date, you can assume that the plugin update is merely to pull in a new version of TimelineJS (especially if the plugin version number is 3.x.y.0)

-The most up to date change log for TimelineJS itself can be found at https://github.com/NUKnightLab/TimelineJS/blob/master/CHANGELOG
+The most up to date change log for TimelineJS itself can be found at https://github.com/NUKnightLab/TimelineJS3/blob/master/CHANGELOG

 = 3.3.11.2 =
 * Minor TimelineJS3 version update